-The two extremes we see in our day to day lives are the 300 & 400 series Stainless Steel.
-300 series is often used in common household appliances.
-It has the highest corrosion resistance, but is the softest Stainless alloy.
-On the opposite end of the scale is 400 series (exclude 465) Stainless Steel which is often used in bearings that allow various mechanical components in our daily lives to operate smoothly.
-400 series Stainless is very hard but lacks the corrosion resistance of other Stainless alloys.
+The 300 series, often used in common household appliances, has the highest corrosion resistance.
+However, it is also the softest among the stainless steel alloys.
+On the opposite end of the scale is 400 series Stainless Steel, excluding 465, which is often used in bearings that allow various mechanical components in our daily lives to operate smoothly.
+While durable, 400 series Stainless Steel offers less corrosion resistance compared to other stainless alloys.

-We use both 300 & 400 series stainless steel and the most common alloys that fall in-between those two extremes.
+We utilize both 300 and 400 series stainless steel, including common alloys that fall between these two extremes.

-Below is a simple breakdown of the common Stainless Steel alloys we use and their characteristics:
+Below is a refined breakdown of the common Stainless Steel alloy we use, along with their characteristics:

 CHARACTERISTICS |